immunogenomics/cov-ldsc/README.md

 git clone https://github.com/immunogenomics/cov-ldsc.git
 ```
 ## LD score
+We used 1000 Genome Project Ad Mixed American (AMR) chromosome 21 data as a demo.

+The first step is to acquire global principal components (PCs) from the raw genotypes.
+Different methods can be applied to measure PCs.
+We applied EIGENSOFT(Patterson et al. 2006) on AMR whole genome LD pruned data .
+The first two columns of the covariance file should be family IDs and individual IDs.
+The subsequent columns are the covariates that you want to include in adjusting LD.

+We provide a pre-generated 10PC file on AMR_chr21/AMR.evec.

 When estimating LD score in an admixed population, you should include the genome-wide covariance file with the flags `--cov`.
+We recommend to use 20cM for LD window size (--ld-wind-cm).
 For example:
 ```
-ldsc.py --bfile 1000Genome --l2 --ld-wind-cm 20 --cov 1000Genome.evec --out 1000Genome_ld
+ldsc.py --bfile AMR_chr21_cm --l2 --ld-wind-cm 20 --cov AMR.evec --out AMR_chr21_20cm_covldsc
 ```

-The first two columns of the covariance file should be family IDs and individual IDs.
-For now, the individual order in the covariance file needs to have the same individual order as the `.fam` file.
-The subsequent columns are the covariates that you want to include in adjusting LD.

 ## Heritability estimation
 For estimating heritability in admixed populations, you can follow the same command used in original LD score regression.
 Refer to instructions of original LD score regression : https://github.com/bulik/ldsc/wiki